u9401066/medical-deidentification/memory-bank/progress.md

-# Progress (Updated: 2025-11-23)
+# Progress (Updated: 2025-11-27)

 ## Done

-- Log analysis and system health check
-- Memory Bank reorganization and simplification
-- Git cleanup (deleted 7 outdated files)
-- Implemented centralized output management (OutputManager)
+- Implemented centralized OutputManager and ReportGenerator modules
-- Created comprehensive report generator (ReportGenerator)
-- Updated batch_processor to use output manager
-- Updated engine to use output manager
-- Cleaned up all example files
+- Fixed PHIEntity attribute names in report_generator
+- Verified .env and sensitive files are not tracked
+- Project ready for push

 ## Doing